 Here are some options for how to treat stage 3 prostate cancer:

 - Distant radiation therapy plus hormonal therapy

 - Brachytherapy, distant radiation therapy plus a short course of hormonal therapy

 - Removal of the prostate gland, pelvic lymph nodes, and then a course of remote irradiation

 The operation is not always applied.
 Older men can only use hormonal therapy.
-The question of how best to treat prostate cancer of stage 3, in each case is solved individually, based on the patient's age, concomitant pathology, his wishes, and the clinical course of the disease and the histological structure of the tumor.
+The best way to treat prostate cancer of stage 3, is solved individually, based on the patient's age, concomitant pathology, one’s wishes, and the clinical course of the disease and the histological structure of the tumor.